 Why does my karaoke system sound better when I turn it up a little?

-Because the balance may feel more complete once the system reaches a level where bass presence, body, and vocal support become easier to perceive.
-What sounds thin at low volume can become fuller and more connected at a slightly higher level, even if nothing else in the setup changes.
+Because the system may feel more complete once bass presence, musical body, and vocal support become easier to perceive.
+At a slightly higher level, the sound can feel more grounded and connected even if no other setting changes.

 Is low-volume thinness the same as harshness?

-No. Harshness usually feels sharper, more aggressive, or more tiring in the upper range.
-Thinness at low volume is often more about a lack of weight and fullness.
-A system can sound thin without sounding harsh, and that difference matters when trying to interpret what you are really hearing at home.
+No. Harshness feels sharp, aggressive, or tiring in the upper range.
+Thinness at low volume is usually more about a lack of weight, warmth, and fullness.
+A system can sound thin without sounding harsh.

-Should I fix low-volume thinness by adding more bass?
+Should I fix thin sound by adding more bass?

 If you want to turn that listening pattern into smarter tuning choices, the next step is learning how experienced listeners judge balance without overcorrecting.